It’s interesting to observe people. I often hear people remark that kids these days seem to have an automatic sense of entitlement.

 All personality imbalances stem from a chaotic metabolic system and all chaotic metabolic systems have a root cause in the energy of emotions long buried.
-I know from my research, my experience, and centuries old healing systems that a heathy body leads to a healthy brain and healthy emotions.
+I know from my research, my experience, and centuries-old healing systems that a healthy body leads to a healthy brain and healthy emotions.
 Unhealthy emotions eventually sends the body’s organs into chaos causing unhealthy thoughts, actions and reactions.

 Excuses dot pretty much every conversation, whether the words are coming from kids or adults.
 When I was running late or failed to get something done, I would make an excuse.
 My husband told me something that changed my life 16 years ago.
 He told me that excuses only further annoy people.
 He said people really don’t care WHY something happened or didn’t happen, they only want to know WHEN something will be fixed and HOW it will be different next time.

 If someone is annoyed at you for you failing to do something you were supposed to, they will find it difficult to stay mad when you take personal responsibility; when you change the situations to make sure your word means something.
 When you show personal responsibility, that tells people that you are willing to change a destructive behavior and that you value your word.